HandBrake/HandBrake-docs/source/docs/en/latest/index.markdown

 Welcome
 =======

-Welcome to the English documentation for HandBrake Latest (nightly and snapshot builds from [HandBrake git master](https://github.com/HandBrake/HandBrake/commits/master)).
+Welcome to the English documentation for HandBrake Latest, covering nightly and snapshot builds from [git master](https://github.com/HandBrake/HandBrake/commits/master).

 Here are some quick links to get you started: